-SSP helps your body feel what safety actually feels like so you can show up differently in your relationships, with yourself & others
+SSP helps your body experience what safety actually feels like so you can show up differently in your relationships with yourself & others

 How Does It Work?

 Your nervous system is constantly scanning the environment for cues of danger or safety, protection or connection, a process called neuroception.
-When you’ve experienced relational trauma, your system often gets stuck in over-functioning or collapse.
-SSP uses music filtered to highlight the frequencies of the human voice, which helps train the middle ear muscles to better detect safe, social cues.
+When you’ve experienced relational trauma, chronic stress, or emotional overwhelm your system often gets stuck in over-functioning or collapse.
+SSP uses music engineered to awaken the social engagement system helping shift your physiology toward calm, presence, and connection.
 This activates the ventral vagus nerve, the part of your nervous system responsible for:

 Calming your heart rate and breathing